 Training Program

-Farmers will learn about different Agtech devices and connectivity options and how Agtech can assist them to make informed business decisions, enhance on farm safety, save time and labour costs and improve productivity.
+Farmers studied the different Agtech devices and connectivity options and how Agtech can assist them to make informed business decisions, enhance on farm safety, save time and labour costs and improve productivity.

-Farmers will walk away from the training with new skills and knowledge so they can prepare a digital installation plan for their farm.
-Importantly, this one-day training program is a prerequisite course for the Farms of the Future grants program which will be released in 2023.
+Farmers walked away from the training with new skills and knowledge so they could prepare a digital installation plan for their farm.

 Grants Program